 The Luggage Crammers.

 Closely related to the fliers that bring far too much carry on luggage on board are the peculiar breed of fool who insists that no matter how full the overheads are, or how many other passengers bags are inside them, their own excessively sized, hard suitcase can still fit inside perfectly well if only they shove, hit, ram and force their case as hard as they possibly can into them, regardless of other peoples possessions inside.

-I normally travel fairly light, and my carry on consists of a small, soft day pack just big enough to carry my electronics and essentials, and maybe a small souvenir or two.
+I normally travel fairly light, and my carry on consists of a small, soft day pack which is a little bit smaller than small standard sized carry on hard cases, just big enough to carry my electronics and essentials, and maybe a small souvenir or two.
+When travelling carry on only which is frequent, my entire pack for travelling for weeks or months on end is still smaller than most peoples carry on!
 It certainly doesn’t come anywhere near the airlines maximum allowable carry on and can easily slide into those little frames at check in with room to spare.

 There is a moment in long haul travel that is an equal measure of rapture and dread.
 It is the moment where you find your seat on the plane, put your pack in the overhead locker, sit down and discover that the seat next to you is empty.
 For a split second it feels like you have won the lottery and gained a tiny little bit of extra space off the airline that normally crams you in like a sardine!
 Then you start eyeing all the other passengers getting on suspiciously and mentally willing them all away from your seat, desperate to cling on to the hope that for once you may get a little bit of extra space on this flight.
 Until that is your hopes are dashed and someone stops at your aisle and moves to sit down next to you.